Party Prep 101

 5. People

 The first thing that is needed here is to work out how many people you can invite based on the capacity of the space you’re partying in.
+The bigger the better (depending on the occasion).
+If a specific number isn’t needed then its always best to invite the most people possible, there will always be dropouts.

 Additional Ideas